Munich or Berlin: Which German City to Visit?

 Eating cheap (and well) is easy in Berlin.
 Street vendors selling Currywurst and Doner kebabs are perched on every corner – there you can grab a substantial meal for as little as €5.

-When you’re deciding between Berlin or Munich on a city break, it’s worth thinking about what you’re going to do while you’re away on a city break.
+When you’re deciding between Berlin and Munich for a city break, it’s worth thinking about what you’re going to do while you’re away on a city break.

 A first-time visit to Berlin is an incredible experience.
 It’s a city that certainly packs a punch, but in order to be left in awe there are a number of attractions you won’t want to miss including a stroll through the Brandenburg Gate, a visit to the glass dome of the Reichstag and a climb up the TV tower.